saltedcoffii/anbox-image-gapps/README.md

 #### Bugs
 These scripts may contain bugs.
 Don't expect them, but if you run into one, please create an issue!

+### License
+This program is licensed under the EUPL v1.2 or later.
+See the [license website](https://www.eupl.eu/) for more information.